Nasdaq Vilnius: Resumption of trading in Panevežio statybos trestas AB shares

-Nasdaq Vilnius decided to resume trading in Panevežio statybos trestas AB shares (PTR1L, ISIN code LT0000101446) on 23-04-2020.
-The information was announced through the Information Disclosure System.
+Nasdaq Vilnius decided to resume trading in Panevežio statybos trestas AB shares (PTR1L, ISIN code LT0000101446) on 29-04-2020 from 15:00 EET with an open call auction.
+The essential information was announced after the general meeting of shareholders.
+Order management will be possible at 14:50 EET, and Continuous trading will start at 15:00 EET.
 Nasdaq Baltic Issuer Services +370 5 253 1459 www.nasdaqbaltic.com Nasdaq Baltic is a common name for exchanges, regulated markets, alternative First North markets operated by Nasdaq companies in the Baltic States, i.e. Nasdaq Tallinn AS, Nasdaq Riga AS and AB Nasdaq Vilnius.

 PANEVEZIO STATYBOS TRESTAS-Aktie jetzt für 4€ handeln - auf Smartbroker.de